On their own, newsletters can be a valuable tool in your marketing toolbox.

-One of the most valuable tools for business’ today is the email address of a prospective or current customer.
+One of the most valuable marketing resources for business’ today is the email address of a prospective or current customer.

 Having an email address lets you: